andyli/blog/content/posts/2010/2010-04-13_canvasblock-a-gm-script-to-block-canvas-tag-should-we-or-can-we.md

 can work on that.
 You can completely disable JS, but this is not a CanvasBlock should do.

-Browser freezed and an timeout message was shown after blocking canvas:
+Browser froze and an timeout message was shown after blocking canvas:
 ![Browser freezed and an timeout message was shown after blocking canvas](/files/2010/errorAfterBlockingCanvas.png)

 However, I have tested some more web page and they are ok with the